FOOD LIBERATION INSPIRES PEOPLE-CENTERED FOOD POLICY

-The quality he could identify is that food is directly empowering.
-It is within our immediate grasp to ask for fair trade coffee, cook from scratch, shop at farmers markets, start up a food policy council.
-Taking personal power is an opportunity accessible to almost all people, even people who don’t have government grants or corporate paychecks.
+The quality we need to highlight is that food is directly empowering.
+It is within our immediate grasp to ask for fair trade coffee, cook from scratch, start a garden, shop at farmers markets.
+Taking personal power — what I and my co-authors of Real Food for a Change, written way back in 1999, called The Power of One to Make a Difference — is an opportunity accessible to many people.

-Fifth, Latham says, food leads us to have many values, based on many perspective — including ethics, ecology, and justice.
-This leads people in food activities to make connections.
-That’s opposite of what Big Science, Big Money and Big Government want us to do — which is to organize in silos.
+Food can be approached from many perspectives, Latham says, including ethics, ecology, and economics.
+This leads people in food activities to make cross-sectoral connections.
+That’s contrary to what Big Science, Big Money, and Big Government want us to do — which is to organize in narrowly departmentalized silos.

-Food connects us all — this is the sentiment that really got me going in the food movement, as you will see from this mannapesto I and others wrote in 2008.
+Food connects us all — this is the sentiment that really got me going in food movements, as you will see from this mannapesto I and others wrote in 2008.

 TWO MORE QUALITIES OF FOOD MOVEMENTS

-I’ve heard that humans can remember a max of 7 things, so I’d like to ask Latham to add just two points to his list of five.
+I’ve heard that humans can remember a max of 7 things, so I’d like to ask Latham to add only two points to his list of five.

 My nomination for point 6 is that food movements are solutionary.
-Critics and analysts are safely relegated to the sidelines.
-The people in front are the people doing things — not just protesting things, like many activists do, but doing things, like actionists do. to create the changes they want to see, actionists can start a community garden, start a food truck business, start a farmers market, start a direct trade chocolate social enterprise… I could go on and on and on, but more important, food actionists get started.
+Critics and oppositionists don’t stay long with food movements; they find food types unpleasantly positive.
+The people in food organizations are usually the people doing things — not just protesting things, as many activists do, but doing things, as actionists do.
+To create the changes they want to see, actionists can start a community garden, start a food truck business, start a farmers market, start a direct trade chocolate social enterprise… I could go on and on and on.

-Being a solutionary movement means we carry ourselves as positive and joyous people.
+Being a solutionary movement means we carry ourselves as a positive and joyous force of nature.
 Many things about the world and about food can make us angry, but they do not require or justify negativity or hate.
 The food movement is unabashedly a movement of positive, joyful hope.
 We’re far sweeter than sugar!